 Why Choose This Experience

-Full-day tours break into 30-45 minute walking segments with train rides and rest stops between—less than solo exploring
+Full-day tours break into 30-45 minute walking segments with train rides and rest stops between-less exhausting than solo exploring

 "I'd been to Tokyo many times before and still had never seen or heard of most everything he included in our tour.
 We liked it so much, we immediately booked a second day!"